 Example 1: Attorney A of Firm X refers a client to Attorney B, a new associate in Firm Y. Attorney B commits malpractice.
 Client asserts claims against Attorney B, various attorneys who were partners in Firm Y at the time of the malpractice, and Firm Y. Client also asserts a claim against Attorney A and Firm X for negligent referral.
 All claims for negligent referral are Related to the claim on which they are based.
-Therefore, the claims against Attorney B and Firm Y. The claims against Attorney B and the partners in Firm Y are also Related because they are based on secondary or dependent liability.
+Therefore, the claims against Attorney A and Firm X are Related to the claims against Attorney B and Firm Y. The claims against Attorney B and the partners in Firm Y are also Related because they are based on secondary or dependent liability.
 Even if some of the lawyers are at different firms at the time of the claims, all claims are Related and all attorneys share a single limit.